 In the 80s, big lips – and BIG HAIR – were “IN”.
 So were exaggerated shoulder pads, come to think of it.
-And this started more women on the path to early lip augmentation – but with variable results.
-IN 2018, the ‘bigger is better’ mentality of filler injections is about to change to bring about more BALANCE.
+And this started more women on the path to early lip augmentation – but with variable results, the ‘bigger is better’ mentality of filler injections is about to change to bring about more BALANCE.

-- But before we look at the trends of 2018, let’s examine where we were with augmentation in the past.
+- But before we look at the trends, let’s examine where we were with augmentation in the past.